m0ppers/graphql-playground/packages/graphql-playground-electron/README.md

 }
 ```

-Then provide the API Key via environment (or using a .env file or or or).
+Then provide the API Key via environment (or using a .env file or or or) and open the directory in GraphQL Playground.